-To be fully effective, the new DI Systems must be supported by modern digital archiving technologies, known as Picture Archiving and Communications Systems (PACS).
-However, PACS systems are not always financially viable for small facilities so Infoway invests in projects that enable one hospital to act as a centralized PACS repository for other facilities in a region or jurisdiction.
+To be fully effective, DI systems must be supported by modern digital archiving technologies, known as Picture Archiving and Communications Systems (PACS).
+These systems are not always financially viable for small facilities, so sometimes one hospital acts as a centralized PACS repository (a "DI-r") for other facilities in a region.